 Transfer applicants will be admitted unconditionally if a 2.0 GPA has been earned for a minimum of 12 semester hours of college-level work (excluding remedial courses) from a regionally accredited college or university after completion of high school or receiving GED.
+Apply online.

 Transfer Financial Aid